Birth, Parents and Siblings

 I always was the Christmas Kid!
 Still even today!
 One of my most fond memories of Christmas time, and it took place every year while Dad was gone, was getting on the Sapulpa bus at the corner of Hickory Street and Jefferson after dark with Mom and riding together on it, all through its entire route around Sapulpa, seeing all the beautiful Christmas lights on those houses decorated up for Christmas!

 Another sweet Christmas memory was the year that I had asked Santa for my own vanity dresser with a ruffled skirt attached to arms that opened wide, so that I could slide a vanity bench right under it.
 I can only now imagine what a difficult wish my Mom had to fill for Santa Claus.
 But when I walked out to the living room where the Christmas tree was, I nearly fainted!
 Because there it was, a snowy white vanity with pink floral skirt with ruffles attached to its arms!
 What a dear gift!!
 I was so happy!
-It was only as a mother myself in later years, that Mom must have found a used vanity, painted it white herself, and then this dear Mom, who hated to sew, found the right fabric, then stitched it up herself, ending up with sore fingertips, the result of many needle pokes!
+It was only as a mother myself in later years, that I realized after that that Mom must have found a used vanity, painted it white herself, and then this dear Mom, who hated to sew, found the right fabric, then stitched it up herself, ending up with sore fingertips, the result of many needle pokes!

 My Mom had a recurrent dream In her dream she was always going up three flights of stairs, and there was a closed door at the top, but she never could open it.

-In the hospital, on what I remember to be her last day, Mom said that she knew she had not been the most demonstrable mom in the world, and that Mama O’by hadn’t been either.
+In the hospital, on what I remember to be her last day, Mom said that she knew she had not been the most demonstrative mom in the world, and that Mama O’by hadn’t been either.
 But she wanted me to know how very much she had always loved me.
 I knew.
 And I never had any thought ever, but what she had been the most demonstrably loving mom ever.

 Adulthood

 As an adult, Bonnie Maude was smart, dignified and an elegant dresser with a sense of humor.
 Although she was reserved and likely an introvert, she had strongly held personal and political beliefs and was not shy about expressing those.
 In fact, she is known for writing scathing letters to those businesses and individuals who did not meet her expectations.
-For example, from an undated clipping, likely from the Dayton Daily News:
+For example, from an undated clipping, likely from the Dayton

 List Will Serve as a Reminder